 Nearly one year on from getting his Navigator wings and being promoted to Sergeant, on 3rd November 1944 Barrow was commissioned as a Pilot Officer (P/O) after 3 years 309 days service.

-88 Squadron moved from Hertford Bridge (lka Blackbushe) in Hampshire to Vitry-en-Artois in France
+88 Squadron move from RAF Hartford Bridge (later known as: Blackbushe) in Hampshire to Vitry-en-Artois in France

 Here are a selection of bombing raids Barrow and his crew flew from their new base at Vitry-en-Artois in support of the ground forces involved in the Battle of the Bulge.